William Duborgh Jensen

 William Duborgh Jensen (10 May 1935 – 24 May 2017) was a Norwegian fashion and costume designer.

-William was first known as a fashion designer; he was Norway's first "haute couturier" with his own collection in 1958.
+Jensen was first known as a fashion designer; he was Norway's first "haute couturier" with his own collection in 1958.
 He later worked in television and film as a costume designer.

-He was appointed as a Knight, First Class of the Order of St. Olav in 2006 for his efforts in fashion design.

-William died at the age of 82.
+Jensen was appointed as a Knight, First Class of the Order of St. Olav in 2006 for his efforts in fashion design.
+He died in 2017, at the age of 82.